The Home Energy Score Stakeholder Panel helps ODOE implement and update the home energy scoring system rules in Oregon.

 - Recommend criteria for approval of training and certification programs or work experience for entities proposing score systems.

-- Recommend criteria for content and formatting of a standard energy measures label to be included in home energy performance score reports.
+- Recommend criteria for content and formatting of a standard energy measures label to be included in home energy scoring reports.

 Stakeholder Panel Meetings